Recreational Cannabis Information

 Yes.
 A unit of local government may not regulate cannabis-related activities in a manner more restrictive than their regulation by the state under the Act.
 Home rule preemption applies here.
 “This subsection is a limitation under subsection (i) of Section 6 of Article VII of the Illinois Constitution on the concurrent exercise by home rule units of powers and functions exercised by the State.”
 Section 55-25(4).
 Home rule preemption is specifically set forth in Section 55-90 of the Act.
 “Except as otherwise provided in this Act, a unit of local government, including a home rule unit, may not regulate or license the activities described in this Act.”

-Does the Act contain any operational rules for adult-use cannabis dispensing organizations?
+Does the Act contain any operating rules for adult-use cannabis dispensing organizations?

 The Act, in Section 15-70, contains a list of specific business operational rules for adult-use cannabis dispensing organizations that provide a clear baseline of regulatory guidelines for these establishments.
 Municipalities may include these in any statement on approvals or conditions that are part of any conditional use permit.
 These rules include: